timm/gold/doc/00intro.md

 # Superheros!

+## Why acknowledge software heroes?

+Research results

+## But is it wrong to call you "hero"?

 There are many things we could have called you (rockstar, champion, leader, maniac, evangelist, martyr, visionary, god...)  but those words came with too many other connotations.

 And we thought about a more gender-neutral term but then found [numerous recent publications](http://bit.ly/2UhJCek) that use it to denote admired people of all genders.

+Also, truth
-Also, truth to tell,  we got worried about being beaten up by of Shuri,
+to tell,  we got worried about being beaten up by of Shuri,
 Gamora, Storm, Wonder Woman, the Wasp, Jean Grey, Spider Gwen, Captain Marvel, Supergirl, Black Widow, Scarlet Witch, Jessica Jones,...

-Finally, we saw that
+Go on, you tell them they are not heroes.
+See how far that gets you.

+Finally, the word
-"hero" was shorter than nearly all the other options.
+"hero" is shorter than nearly all the other options.
 So congrats: you are a hero!

 ## Superheros make Great Stories